 You can actually freeze cake and cupcakes without getting freezer burn.
 As long as you follow a few easy tips, you can defrost them and you won’t be able to tell they were ever frozen.

 I love freezing cakes and cupcakes.
+It makes things so convenient to work ahead, or to just save leftovers.
 I actually think they taste better and are more moist when they’re frozen first.
-If you freeze them the right way, there is no way anyone can tell that they’ve been frozen…as long as you follow these tips 😉

 I never have freezer burn on my cakes, probably because I go a little overboard on wrapping them, but I thought I’d share with you my tips and tricks.

 Psst…this post will show screenshots of the tips, but don’t forget there is a video close to the end of this post that shows my process.

 - Cake layers or cupcakes (Some of my favorites are my vanilla bean cake recipe, moist white cake recipe, or chocolate butter cake recipe)

 When I pull my cakes out of the oven, I set them on racks to cool for 10 minutes.
 I don’t let them sit in their pans any longer than that.

 After ten minutes, I then turn them out of their pans and onto the racks to cool completely.